Knee Injuries: Causes and Treatments.

 Recovery and Rehabilitation

-• Supporting a safe return to normal activity or sport
+• Support a safe return to daily activities and sports

-Recovery timelines vary, but many patients return to daily activities within weeks and resume sports within 4–6 months, depending on the procedure and individual healing.
+Recovery timelines vary, but most patients resume everyday activities within weeks and return to sports in 4–6 months, depending on the injury and procedure.

 Tips to Prevent Knee Injuries